×

 Beacon, 2022

-3D printed UV Resin, stainless steel, custom electronics, water pump, silicone tubing.
+3D printed UV Resin, stainless steel, custom electronics, peristaltic pump, silicone tubing.

 6" x 14" x 18"

-One part of a collaborative sculpture (in progress) with Quinn Isaacs.
+One part of a collaborative sculpture with Quinn Isaacs.

 Grass Piece, 2021